tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 }
 ```

-Let's not focus on the bad function name (*it's mutating inside, but should
-just return the features ... =)*).

 Possible cases:
 1. `append_with_names` really can't fail: then it should not return an
 Option/Result.
 Callers should not have to *think* about it.
 If there is a bug,